 Everyone who participates in a common endeavor as part of a collective is simply a citizen of that collective.
 This of course applies to businesses.
 All within the collective have different experiences which contribute positively and are generally interesting and useful to others within the collective.
 Studies have shown that when each individual is allowed to provide their unique perspectives to the collective, when embraced, results in better than expected outcomes to solutions to problems being addressed.
 All would agree that beautifully harmonic music is preferable to a monotone.

 Of course, there continue to exist issues of access, racism, prejudice, bigotry, egalitarian treatment, etc. “Racism in the United States continues to be so pervasive and systematic that, in August 2014, the United Nations Committee on the Elimination of Racial Discrimination (CERD) published a report that examined racial equality and justice in the US.
 CERD noted that black Americans disproportionately face economic and social disparity and urged the US to halt not only the excessive use of force by police, but also broader racism.
 “This is not an isolated event and illustrates a bigger problem in the United States, such as racial bias among law enforcement officials, the lack of proper implementation of rules and regulations governing the use of force, and the inadequacy of training of law enforcement officials,” said Noureddine Amir, CERD committee vice chairman.
 “Racial and ethnic discrimination remains a serious and persistent problem in all areas of life from de facto school segregation to access to health care and housing.”
 This should not be for companies and businesses in the United States of America in this day and age.
-As a successful admissions expert, with over 20 years of experience and an enviable acceptance track record, my exposure to and experiences with systemic racism, bigotry and prejudice are not new, but have been and continue to be the norm (par for the course).
+As a successful admissions expert, with over 20 years of experience and an enviable acceptance track record, my exposure to and experiences with systemic racism, bigotry and prejudice are not new.
+They, understandably, have been and continue to be the norm (par for the course) because who I am.
 These experiences and my continually being viewed as different and inferior (and, at times, unqualified) have paradoxically empowered me, as an admissions advisor, to help my clients stand out and gain admissions to their top-choice private schools, colleges and universities and BS/MD programs!

 Racial, ethnic, generational and cultural differences have always been America’s greatest assets!
 They have collectively been the glue that have made America great!
 Diversity was a necessary precondition to our democracy and has provided the impetus for engagement in the full kaleidoscope of “American culture”.
 Furthermore, it has produced an enviable position that other nations strive for in our world.